 Instagram posts with at least one hashtag receive 12.6% more engagement than those without, FACT.

-In other words, you need to know how to use them!
+In other words, you need to know how to use Instagram hashtags!

-In this guide we’re going to mix up the must-do’s, the must-have’s, multiple (FREE) hashtag-helping tools, a system for analysing your success and the tactics you need to avoid.
+In this guide we’re going to go over the must-do’s, the must-have’s, multiple (FREE) hashtag-helping tools, a system for analysing your success and the hashtag tactics you need to avoid.

 #Letsgetstarted (sorry, I couldn’t help myself!)